What this means in real training

 Dietary supplements are not approved by FDA for safety and effectiveness before sale, so label accuracy and product quality matter.

 Look for batch-specific third-party testing from credible programs or laboratories.
-A vague badge, a QR code with no report, or influencer confidence is not the same thing.
+A vague badge, a QR code with no report, a generic certificate with no lot number, or influencer confidence is not the same thing.

 When gummies can still make sense